Well at Work

 There’s a reason Mister Rogers would change his shoes and switch from a suit coat to a sweater when he arrived “home” at the start of his television show.
 He wanted to be more comfortable, but it also signaled a shift in mindset.
 Many city commuters wear one pair of shoes in the office and change for the walk home or to catch a subway or bus.
 So why should drivers be any different?
-“People tend to get home tense and stressed from work, and one reason is that they’re still in their work clothes,” says Anthony Slater, Core Performance's director of performance.
+“People tend to get home tense and stressed from work, and one reason is that they’re still in their work clothes,” says Anthony Slater, vice president of strategic accounts at EXOS.
 “Something as simple as changing into more comfortable shoes for the drive home can give you that mental transition.”
-(To stress less the rest of the day, read how obsessive texting, tweeting, and talking on the phone can stress your body.)

 2. Adjust your seat.

 New parents typically visit a car dealer to have a professional fitting for a child’s car seat, but when was the last time you considered your own fit?
 Use your armrests to take the tension out of your upper body, especially the trapezius muscles.
-Don’t view your car seat like a lounge chair; aim for the same posture you’d have at the desk.
+Don’t view your car seat like a lounge chair; aim for the same posture you’d have at a desk.
 Having a hard time not slouching?
-Consider the rear view mirror.
-“Adjust your mirror to where it should be when you have perfect posture,” says Sue Falsone, vice president of performance physical therapy for Athletes’ Performance.
+Consider the rearview mirror.
+“Adjust your mirror to where it should be when you have perfect posture,” says Sue Falsone, MS, PT.
 “That way you’ll have to maintain good posture to be able to see out of it.
 It’s an effective reminder.”